-With the exception of Promotions Partners S.A., a subsidiary of the Bank, whose property development project is currently being finalised in the Grand Duchy of Luxembourg, the other consolidated subsidiaries are companies with no employees and no operating activities as at 31 December 2022.
+With the exception of Promotion Partners S.A., a subsidiary of the Bank, whose real estate development project is currently being finalised in the Grand Duchy of Luxembourg, the other consolidated subsidiaries are companies with no operating activities and no employees at 31 December 2023.
 No particular comments are required in their regard.